davdroman/swift-iterable-macros/README.md

-# StaticMemberIterable
+# swift-iterable-macros

-StaticMemberIterable is a Swift macro that synthesizes collections describing every `static let` defined in a struct, enum, or class.
+swift-iterable-macros hosts Swift macros that generate iterable collections for your types.
+Today it ships `@StaticMemberIterable`, which synthesizes collections describing every `static let` defined in a struct, enum, or class.

 This is handy for building fixtures, demo data, menus, or anywhere you want a single source of truth for a handful of well-known static members.